liamks/Delivery.js/readme.md

 # Delivery.js (Experimental)
-## Asynchronous Bidirectional File Transfers For Node.js via Socket.IO
+## Bidirectional File Transfers For Node.js via Socket.IO

 Sending files to the server, and pushing files to the client should be as easy as possible.
-Delivery.js uses Socket.IO as a bidirectional transfer mechanism, making file transfers fast and easy.
-When Socket.IO uses WebSockets to connect to the server, only 2 bytes is added to each message sent, signficantly less than [~ 871 bytes](http://websocket.org/quantum.html) for a POST.
-If a file needs to be broken into chunks, a large header size adds a significant amount to the data being trasnfered, WebSockets do not incure such a penalty.
+Delivery.js uses Node.js and Socket.IO to make it easy to push files to the client, or send them to the server.
+Files can be pushed to the client as text (utf8) or base64 (for images and binary files).

 ## Install